shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_1/exercise_1.md

 You might need some more functions than the ones we have discussed so far.
 You may find `radial-star` and `overlay/xy` to be helpful.
 Remember all the functions in the ISL are explained in the [ISL documentation](https://docs.racket-lang.org/teachpack/2htdpimage.html) and your image doesn’t need to be exact!
 Define it as `flag-of-chicago`.
 And again, make sure that you can sketch out the dataflow diagram for it.

+> Note: there is no need for any lambda expression in ANY of these activities.

 * * *

 ## Turning it in
-Once you’ve finished your assignment, **PLEASE READ THE WHAT'S AN AUTOGRADER?
-PAGE ONE MORE TIME** (it's on Canvas) before submitting it to Canvas.
+Once you’ve finished your assignment, **PLEASE READ THE _Autograder and Submission FAQ_ and _Exercise Submission and Grading FAQ_** (they're on Canvas under "Course Resources" or in the _Pages_ tab) before submitting it to Canvas.
 Congratulations!
 You’re done with the assignment for this week!

 * * *

 ## Requesting a Late Penalty Waiver
-If you need to request an extension on this assignment use the <a href="https://forms.gle/qPjnrmqtZSjpaGAY6">Late Penalty Waiver form</a>.
+If you need to request a late penalty waiver on this assignment use the <a href="https://forms.gle/qPjnrmqtZSjpaGAY6">Late Penalty Waiver form</a>.
 Please see this Syllabus for requirements.